olivierphi/pymessagebus/README.md

 <a href="https://github.com/ambv/black"><img alt="Code style: black" src="https://img.shields.io/badge/code%20style-black-000000.svg"></a>
 </p>

 Pymessagebus is a message bus library.
-It comes with a generic MessageBus class as well as a more specialised CommandBus one.
+It comes with a generic MessageBus class, as well as a more specialised CommandBus one.

 _N.B.: here the "Message Bus" / "Command Bus" terms refer to a design patterns, and have nothing to do with messaging systems like RabbitMQ. (even though they can be used together)_